-Welcome back friends to another instalment of, Classic Wonder Woman, Precinct1313’s weekly comic cover countdown to the 75th anniversary of Diana of Themyscira.
-This week we delve into the Amazon archives to bring you; Wonder Woman #300, written by Roy Thomas and Dan Thomas, with cover and interior art by various artists including, Ed Hannigan, Dick Giordano, Gene Colan, Keith Giffen and Ross Andru.
+Welcome back my astonishing Amazonian associates to another instalment of, Classic Wonder Woman, Precinct1313’s weekly comic cover countdown to the 75th anniversary of Diana of Themyscira.
+This week we delve into the Ancient Amazon Archives to bring you; Wonder Woman #300, written by Roy Thomas and Dan Thomas, with cover and interior art by various artists including, Ed Hannigan, Dick Giordano, Gene Colan, Keith Giffen and Ross Andru.
 Released in February 1983.

-This titanic tale recounts Diana’s struggle against a shadowy monster who equals her in power, and torments the amazing Amazon at every turn.
-She encounters the hero known as the Sandman ( Dr. Garrett Sanford version) who tells Diana it is an escaped nightmare, that is the personification of her fears.
+This titanic tale tantalises Diana’s struggle against a shadowy monster who equals her in power, and torments the amazing Amazon at every turn.
+She encounters the hero known as the Sandman ( Dr. Garrett Sanford version) who relays to Diana it is, in actuality an escaped nightmare, that is the personification of her fears.
 The story encompasses a huge cast of supporting characters including, Power Girl, The Justice League, Teen Titans, Lois Lane and, the Earth-Two variant of Wonder Woman.

 Sharing the same origin as her alternate dimensional counterpart, Diana of Earth-Two originally was created when DC Comics retconned the original Wonder Woman stories by her creator William Moulton Marston.
 DC created a Multiverse that consisted of many parallel worlds co-existing on alternate dimensional planes, contained within each universe were differing variants of their classic heroes and villains.
 The Multiverse was created as an explanation as to why the (non immortal) Superheroes and villains could have been active throughout the decades and yet seem not to age.